vincentkoc/prjury/README.md

 Files in this repo
 ------------------
 - `action.yml` – composite GitHub Action that runs aggregation + posting.
+- `scripts/prjury.mjs` – orchestrator used by the Action (and runnable locally) that aggregates, runs the optional LLM pass, and posts to GitHub.
 - `scripts/aggregate.mjs` – merges adapter outputs into `report.json` and `report.md`.
 - `scripts/unify-llm.mjs` – optional OpenAI call to rewrite the unified comment (uses `OPENAI_API_KEY`), preserving disagreements.
 - `.github/workflows/example.yml` – example workflow wiring the action and adapters.